Methodology

 What we audit, and what we don't

-FetchGrade runs a fixed set of deterministic checks across four categories.
+FetchGrade runs a fixed set of deterministic checks across five categories.
 Every result maps to something we observed on the page — not a model's opinion.
 Below is exactly what each category measures, how the score is calculated, and the boundaries we keep.

 Readable